biborn/dockerLog/README.md

 # Installation

-- First you need to rename example.config.txt to config.txt and asl the Author for extras elements.
+- First you need to rename example.config.txt to config.txt and ask the Author for extras elements.

 - Second: Make sure to configure the ServerIp/Host for the client and the server by renaming example.config.txt to config.txt

+- Third: the the server directory and place it on your host where docker containers are running.

-- Third:
+- Fourth:
     - For Client, run `cd client && pip install -r requirements.txt && sh ./install.sh`.

     - For the Server, you just need to run `cd client && pip install -r requirements.txt && sh ./install.sh`.